anirudh-itikirala/anirudh-itikirala/README.md

 ## About Me

-I'm a current freshmnan CS major at Wilmington University passionate about solving everyday problems.
-I have experience in python, java, and AWS.
-I have worked on a variety of projects.
+I'm a current freshman CS major at Wilmington University passionate about solving everyday problems.
+I have worked on a variety of projects with specific experience in Python, Java, and AWS.

-When I'm not coding, you can find me playing soccer, working out, or hanging out with my friends and family.
+When I'm not coding, you can find me playing soccer, working out, or hanging out with friends and family.

 ## Recent Projects